Great Tea Race of 1866: Afterwards

 Serica was wrecked on the Paracels in 1872 en route from Hong Kong to Montevideo, with only one survivor.

 Fiery Cross carried her last cargo of tea in the 1872/73 tea season and then continued in general trade until, by varying accounts, she was lost either in 1889 or 1893.

-Taitsing continued in the China trade, carrying her last cargo of tea in 1874/75 (101 days Foochow to New York).
+Taitsing continued in the China trade, carrying her last cargo of tea in 1874/75 (101 days Fuzhou to New York).
 She was lost on the Quirimbas Islands in 1883, en route from Swansea to Zanzibar.

 Cutty Sark, built in 1869, in the belief that the Suez Canal and steamships would not take over the tea trade, remains as virtually the sole physical reminder of the tea clipper era that was epitomised by the Great Tea Race of 1866.